free-holmes/CS207_Final_Project/docs/documentation.md

 Automatic differentiation (AD) breaks a function into a graph of elementary functions (ex: addition, multiplication, or log), and at each step, it calculates the value of both the function and its derivative.

 Because the elemental functions are simple, we can calculate the derivative at each step to machine precision, thereby avoiding the stability issues with the numerical approach.
 Any elemental node simply uses the chain rule to determine its derivative, applying the derivatives from previous nodes along with the symbolic derivative of the elemental function.
-One should note that an elemental function's derivative far simpler to define symbolically than that of the complete original function.
+One should note that an elemental function's derivative is far simpler to define symbolically than that of the complete original function.

 The decomposition of the original function into elemental functions is illustrated as a directed graph, with each node representing an elemental function and each edge carrying the results of one elemental function to be used as the inputs for another.
 As the graph is evaluated, the values are kept within a trace table, showing the function's value and derivative at each step of the AD process.